Why are we studying educational exceptions and limitations to copyright?

 The Open Educational Resources model has been traditionally seen as avoiding altogether the standard copyright regulations, by relying on a voluntary, free licensing model that establishes broad user rights for educators.
 The fragmentation of L&Es further proves the importance of open licenses for the development and dissemination of educational resources.

 Yet it is impossible for educators and learners to rely just on OERs.
-As Creative Commons already stated, no matter how well crafted a public licensing model is, it can never fully achieve what a full set of open-ended and flexible statutory exceptions and limitations for educational purposes can.
+As Creative Commons already started, no matter how well crafted a public licensing model is, it can never fully achieve what a full set of open-ended and flexible statutory exceptions and limitations for educational purposes can.
 Only with a legal reform in place can we see an end to this balkanization of legal solutions and treat education as it deserves to be treated – as an exception to copyright and related rights.

 We hope that the results of the study will provide evidence, within the current debate on copyright reform in Europe, for the need to further harmonize user rights in education.
 The study shows that L&Es are highly varied and fragmented throughout the European Union, despite the promise made within the European Copyright Directive (EUCD) to harmonize and and protect user rights.